-• The City's Advance Fort Lauderdale Comprehensive Plan set a target of 20% renewable energy by the 2030. • The Sustainability Division has completed a renewable energy feasibility study for City operations to determine the capacity of City facilities for solar installations. • The City has completed an analysis of the distribution of solar installations citywide based on a review of solar permits issued. • The City has enabled PACE programs with four providers to provide a financial vehicle for energy efficiency and solar installations. • The City has reviewed and improved its solar permitting process, achieving SolSmart Gold designation. • The City's \$190 million Parks Bond includes funding for solar installations at multiple City Parks. • The Sustainability Division staff have actively promoted the Broward 2021 Solar Co-op to all of the City's neighborhood associations.
+The City's Advance Fort Lauderdale Comprehensive Plan set a target of 20% renewable energy by the 2030.
+The Sustainability Division has completed a renewable energy feasibility study for City operations to determine the capacity of City facilities for solar installations.
+The City has completed an analysis of the distribution of solar installations citywide based on a review of solar permits issued.
+The City has enabled PACE programs with four providers to provide a financial vehicle for energy efficiency and solar installations.
+The City has reviewed and improved its solar permitting process, achieving SolSmart Gold designation.
+The City's \$190 million Parks Bond includes funding for solar installations at multiple City Parks.
+The Fort Lauderdale City Commission has endorsed the Broward Solar Co-op to help increase participation in the program.
+In 2023, the City will embark on its Net Zero Plan, a comprehensive roadmap outlining the strategies and actions necessary to achieve net-zero emissions in government operations.

 Q20.
 Is equity being embedded into Mitigation Action #3?
 Please indicate your progress toward embedding equity in this action with "1" indicating no progress and "5" indicating significant progress.
 Below are several suggested ways that a local/tribal government can embed equity into this climate action provided as supportive guidance.
 This is not meant to be exhaustive of every possible action.
 Respondents can include actions not included in this list.
 For more guidance, visit the full document on the Compact website.
 The municipality should model best practices regarding solar energy i.e. identifying which parks, public places, or schools currently utilize or plan to utilize solar energy.
-Record the savings before and after installation Include community leaders and members in program design Consider ways renters can reap benefits of solar, e.g. community solar projects Solar permitting should be expedited and fee-free Devote money/personnel to support and promote solar co-ops Provide education on lower cost ways for residents to go solar, such as SolarTogether and existing solar co-ops
+Record the savings before and after installation Include community leaders and members in program design Consider ways renters can reap benefits of solar, e.g. community solar projects Solar permitting should be expedited and fee-free Devote money/personnel to support and promote solar co-ops Provide education on lower cost ways for residents to go solar, such as SolarTogether and existing solar co-ops input improvements in Parks across the City (including solar installations) through an extensive public outreach process.
+The City has written grants to install solar and battery storage in locations that will serve as resilience hubs or cooling centers.
+The City has achieved the SolSmart Gold Designation demonstrating its commitment to reducing barriers and soft costs for solar installations.
+Q22.
+Please provide any supporting documents under Mitigation Action #3.
+Max upload of five (5) files only.
+Q22(a).
+Please provide any supporting documents under Mitigation Action #3.
+Max upload of five (5) files only.: 2021.11.12_Progress Report - Community Renewable Energy Installations.pdf Q22(b).
+Please provide any supporting documents under Mitigation Action #3.
+Max upload of five (5) files only.: 2021.02.15_Feasibility Study - Renewable Energy for City Operations.pdf Q22(c).
+Please provide any supporting documents under Mitigation Action #3.
+Max upload of five (5) files only.: Broward Solar Co-op resolution.pdf Q22(d).
+Please provide any supporting documents under Mitigation Action #3.
+Max upload of five (5) files only.: (Did not answer) Q22(e).
+Please provide any supporting documents under Mitigation Action #3.
+Max upload of five (5) files only.: (Did not answer) Q23.
+Please indicate as to why you've been unable to advance activities related to Mitigation Action #3?
+Please select all that apply.
+Skipped due to logic